ArianeSime/powerbi-superstore-sales-dashboard/README.md

 ## Project Overview

-This project presents an end-to-end business analysis of retail sales data using **SQL Server and Power BI**.
+The goal of this project is to transform SQL-based sales analysis into an interactive Power BI dashboard.

-The goal of the project is to transform raw transactional data into **actionable business insights** through data analysis and interactive dashboards.
+After structuring and analyzing the dataset using SQL, the results are visualized in Power BI to provide a clear and interactive view of business performance.

-The analysis focuses on identifying key drivers of sales, profit performance, customer value, and regional trends.
+The dashboard enables users to explore key business metrics such as sales, profit, customer value, product performance, and regional trends in order to support data-driven decision making.

 ---